HomeNotaryGuidesHow To Cancel Notary Agreement

 • Both parties sign a cancellation deed: You draft a new document called a "Deed of Cancellation" or "Cancellation Agreement."
 This document explicitly references the original agreement.

-• Must be notarized: Just as with the original document, this cancellation deed must be signed in front of a notary to prove that both parties agreed to end the contract willingly.
+• Must be notarised: Just as with the original document, this cancellation deed must be signed in front of a notary to prove that both parties agreed to end the contract willingly.

 • Safest and most common method: This prevents future lawsuits because both parties have formally released each other from their obligations.